GhostTalker/RebootMadDevice/README.md

 # RebootMadDevice V3 - DB version
-Reboot MAD devices via ADB or PowerSwitch when device is not responding.
+Reboot ATV devices via ADB or PowerSwitch when device is not responding to MAD or RDM.

 Only works with Python 3.6 and above.